ppy/osu-wiki/wiki/Tournaments/TWC/2022/en.md

 7. The FreeMod bracket will have FreeMod activated, and the No Fail mod will be enforced.
 Each player may pick Hidden, Hard Rock or Hidden + Hard Rock.
    - When playing a FreeMod map, at least one player of each team must use a mod.
    - Both teams must select the No Fail mod in addition to their chosen mod combination.
    - Players must select different mod combinations.
 Using only Hidden, Hard Rock, or Hidden + Hard Rock for both players at the same time is not allowed.
-No Fail will not be counted as a mod (e.g. a No Fail + Hidden and Hidden mod combination will be considered as just Hidden for both players).
+No Fail will not be counted as a mod (e.g. two players using No Fail + Hidden and Hidden will be considered as using the same mod combination).
 8. The tiebreaker will be played with FreeMod activated, but will not follow the FreeMod bracket rules: players do not need to have a mod activated and are allowed to select the same mod combination.
 Both teams must select the No Fail mod.
 9. The size of the NoMod bracket will be 3 for the Qualifiers, 4 for the Round of 32 and Round of 16, 5 for the Quarterfinals and Semifinals, and 6 for the Finals and Grand Finals.
 10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and [Double Time](/wiki/Game_modifier/Double_Time) brackets will be 2 for all stages.